patelrootul1/personal-portfolio/src/data/about.md

 - I love to drive long journeys.
 - I once drove car for 8hr Non-Stop.
-- Connect with to learn more facts about me.
+- Connect with me to learn more facts about me.

 # I dream of